-- Logo: From any AUI page, press the displayed logo to return to the Home page. - Date & Time: Displays the date (including day of the week, month, day and year) and current time (see Time setup on page 2-100). - Transmitter: Displays the name of the active preset, current forward power (and power set point based on the active preset) and reflected power levels as well as the operating mode (FM, FM+HD, HD, etc.) and carrier frequency. (see Presets editing operational settings on page 2-44).
+- Nautel Logo: From any AUI page, press the displayed logo to reload the AUI and prompt for a login.
+Press this if your local AUI stops responding. - Date & Time: Displays the date (including day of the week, month, day and year) and current time (see Time setup on page 2-100). - Transmitter: Displays the name of the active preset, current forward power (and power set point based on the active preset) and reflected power levels as well as the operating mode (FM, FM+HD, HD, etc.) and carrier frequency. (see Presets editing operational settings on page 2-44).
 Press Menu/Presets (bottom panel) to open the Presets page and edit this information.
 Also the call Sign/ID is displayed here (see Setting call sign/ID on page 2-103). - Preset: Displays the active preset.
 Press this area to open the Activate Preset menu and select the active preset. - Exciter: Displays the active exciter and the peak (red) FM modulation value.
 Press in the Active Exciter field to shortcut to the Changeover page.
 The active exciter is displayed in the top, right corner (see Figure 2.4).